A woman uses her credit card to pay for a purchase in a store.

 Payday Loans

-The way payday loans work varies depending on state law, but, in general, these are short-term loans for a small amount, such as $500 or less.
+The way payday loans work varies depending on state law, but, in general, these are short-term loans for a small amount, typically $500 or less.
 These loans are given against your paycheck and are usually due on your next payday, within two to four weeks.
 You can get a payday loan at storefront locations or from online lenders, and they typically come with very high fees or interest rates.

 Many states cap the fees on these loans to between $15 and $30 per $100 borrowed.
 That may sound reasonable, but according to the Consumer Financial Protection Bureau, a typical two-week payday loan with a $15 per $100 fee equates to an APR of almost 400%.